ssapra/docs-build-service/tutorial.md

   password: <password-for-github-user>
 ```

-Save this file as `<example-team>.yaml` which can then be provided to Build Service:
+Save this file as `<example-team>.yaml` which can then be provided to Pivotal Build Service:

 ```bash
 pb team apply -f /path/to/<example-team>.yaml